MOS: Mitigating Optical-SAR Modality Gap for Cross-Modal Ship Re-Identification¶

 Key Designs¶

-- Theoretical Derivation: Under a diagonal covariance approximation, this serves as a tractable surrogate for the Wasserstein-2 distance.
+Under diagonal covariance approximation, this formulation serves as a computable approximation of the Wasserstein-2 distance.
 The mean term pulls class centers together, while the variance term aligns intra-class dispersion.
+This is combined with identity and triplet losses for the total training objective:

 Loss & Training¶